Seal of Biliteracy

 - Proveer a los empleadores una manera de identificar personas con habilidades bilingües, incluyendo las habilidades para leer y escribir en dos idiomas

 - Proveer a las universidades, subsidios y becas a manera de reconocer candidatos dedicados a lograr habilidades académicas avanzadas en dos idiomas o más

-TSD Seal of Biliteracy FAQ
+Seal of Biliteracy FAQ